 Good morning!
-How about a little cherry almond sitch to go with you coffee today or this weekend perhaps??
+How about a little cherry jam almond crumble breakfast bars sitch to go with you coffee today or this weekend perhaps??

 I know what you’re thinking: breakfast?
 For reals?
 Well, yes.
 I suppose these could double as a dessert (bressert?) but these chewy bars really scream BREAKFAST to me, ya know?

 First of all I cut down the sugar in the chewy oatmeal bar.
 And because the cherry jam is naturally sweet it adds the perfect touch of sweetness and picks up where the brown sugar oatmeal cookie-ish bars leave off.

 The good news is that you can make these bars with any jam you prefer!
 Strawberry, blueberry, raspberry… a blend of all three?
 And just like that, a breakfast isn’t so boring.

 Line a 8×8 square baking pan with parchment paper.
 I us a little butter to dot the bottom of the pan and the sides so the paper will stick to the pan and not flop over.
 Then I grease the exposed sides of the pan with butter as well.

 To Make These Cherry Jam Almond Crumble Breakfast Bars You Will Need: